osism/osism.github.io/docs/guides/configuration-guide/ceph.md

 | `openstack_pool_default_pg_num`   | 64            |
 | `openstack_pool_default_min_size` | 0             |

+It is important to set up the [placement groups](https://docs.ceph.com/en/nautilus/rados/operations/placement-groups/) appropriately so that
+Ceph does not fall short of its potential in terms of performance, for example.
+Dabei können Werkzeuge wie [PG Calc ](https://docs.ceph.com/en/latest/rados/operations/pgcalc/) helfen.

 ## OSD devices

 For more advanced OSD layout requirements leave out the `devices` key